Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/gdpr-dsr-Office365.md

 ### <a name="deleting-a-sharepoint-site"></a>Suppression d’un site SharePoint

-Vous pouvez décider que la meilleure façon de répondre à une demande de suppression de DSR est de supprimer un site SharePoint tout entier, permettant de supprimer toutes les données situées dans le site.
-Pour y parvenir, exécutez des cmdlets dans SharePoint Online PowerShell.
+You may determine that the best way to respond to a DSR delete request is to delete an entire SharePoint site, which will delete all that data located in the site.
+You can do this by running cmdlets in SharePoint Online PowerShell.

 - Utilisez la cmdlet [Remove-SPOSite](https://docs.microsoft.com/powershell/module/sharepoint-online/remove-sposite?view=sharepoint-ps) pour supprimer le site et le déplacer vers la Corbeille SharePoint Online (suppression réversible).
 - Utilisez la cmdlet [Remove-SPODeletedSit](https://docs.microsoft.com/powershell/module/sharepoint-online/remove-spodeletedsite?view=sharepoint-ps) pour supprimer définitivement le site (suppression définitive).